 The school recognizes the need for a strong school community which involves all educational partners, particularly parents/guardians.
 Keeping families engaged requires consistent communication and opportunities to participate in meaningful ways on the campus and be involved in the change management process.
-At Sac High, parent events are held at least once a quarter.
+At PS7, parent events are held at least once a quarter.
 With the return back to in-person learning, it was very important to have strong family touchpoints from the summer.
 The school leadership team held small group family orientations by grade level in July and early August to ensure families understood what to expect with the return to in-person learning.
 In August, the school held Back to School Night to ensure families had the opportunity to touch base with all of their scholars' teachers.
-In November, the school held a Fall Open House in conjunction with a Book Fair.
-In February, the school held a Winter Open House.
-Open House provides families an opportunity to engage with teachers and receive an update on student progress each quarter.
-In May and June, the school held Signing Day and Graduation to celebrate the incredible accomplishments of the Senior Class of 2022.
+Throughout the remainder of the school year, PS7 held Open House, Conferences, Literacy Night, and Promotion Ceremonies for Kindergarten, 5th Grade, and 8th Grade.